ChrisGrindereng/BlogPost/README.md

 #Blog Post
--a dotnet core web application built as a holiday themed blog with full C.R.U.D funtionality built in.
+- a dotnet core web application built as a holiday themed blog with full C.R.U.D funtionality built in.
--users my post up new blog posts, edit existing posts, veiw the most recent posts, and delete posts.
+- users my post up new blog posts, edit existing posts, veiw the most recent posts, and delete posts.
--the application uses a MVC style with an in memory database.
+- the application uses a MVC style with an in memory database.
--build of of the .NET Core Boilerplate of which you can learn more about below
+- build of of the .NET Core Boilerplate of which you can learn more about below.

 # .NET Core Boilerplate